reema0814/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ## Use SQL to query tables

-When you create a lakehouse and define tables in it, a SQL endpoint is automatically created through which the tables can be queried using SQL `SELECT` statements.
+When you create a lakehouse and define tables in it, an SQL endpoint is automatically created through which the tables can be queried using SQL `SELECT` statements.

 1. At the top-right of the Lakehouse page, switch from **Lakehouse** to **SQL endpoint**.
 Then wait a short time until the SQL query endpoint for your lakehouse opens in a visual interface from which you can query its tables, as shown here: